Can an At-Fault Driver Sue Me?

 Some lawsuits launched by at-fault drivers are simply a tactic to avoid escaping responsibility.
 In other cases, however, the defendant’s claim may have merit.

-If you are indeed partially at fault for the accident, you are not barred from recovering compensation for your injuries and losses.
-However, your damages will be reduced according to your level of fault.
+If you are indeed partially at fault for the accident, you are not barred from recovering compensation for your injuries and losses unless you are found to be more than 50% at fault for the accident.
+If you are found to be less than 50% at fault – but still some degree at fault – your damages will be reduced proportionately.

 Say, for example, that the at-fault driver rear-ends you after you turn right at a stop sign.
 In most instances the driver in the rear is at fault for the crash, meaning you can sue if you suffer a serious injury.
 However, if the evidence shows that you failed to come to a complete stop, you may be deemed partly at fault for the accident.

 In this situation, the other driver may be found to be 90 percent at fault for the accident while you are 10 percent liable.
-Under the comparative negligence rule, your recovery would be 90 percent of your total damages while the at-fault driver can recover up to 10 percent of his or her losses.
+Under the modified comparative negligence rule, your recovery would be 90 percent of your total damages.
+If the reverse was true – you are found 90% at fault – you would not be able to recover any compensation.

 Contact a Car Accident Attorney Today